Oswald Pirow: Move into politics

-Pirow came under the influence of Tielman Roos, an important figure in Transvaal and became a member of James Barry Munnik Hertzog's National Party being elected to parliament for Zoutpansberg in 1924.
+Pirow came under the influence of Tielman Roos, an important figure in Transvaal and became a member of James Barry Munnik Hertzog's National Party being elected to parliament for Soutpansberg in 1924.
 He was eliminated in 1929 however after running against Jan Smuts in Standerton.
 However, despite this he was appointed to the Cabinet as Minister of Justice in place of Roos, who stood down, initially as a nominated senator.
 He won a by-election in October 1929 in Gezina however to confirm things and continued to represent the seat until 1943.

 Pirow advocated the merger of the National Party to the South African Party and became a leading member of their new government, forming Hertzog's 'inner cabinet' alongside Smuts and N.C.
 Havenga.
 Aviation had been an early hobby of Pirow's and thus was to influence his work as a cabinet minister.
 His role in the cabinet also included responsibility for railways and harbours and from this basis he founded South African Airways and furnished it with Junkers aircraft.
 For Pirow, a strong advocate of both republicanism and a greatly increased role for South Africa in Africa as a whole, the foundation of the national airline was an important step in making the country more powerful.